fbouquet/trophic_network/README.md

     transparency (e.g. "rgba(126,33,150,0.5)" where the components are red,green,blue,transparency).
 - (Optional) The labels to be shown in the species' rectangles.
 If not set, a unique number will be printed in the rectangles.

+To be valid, the sum of the populations of a trophic level must be equal to 1, each occupation matrix must have as many rows as the number of populations in the same trophic level and as many columns as the number of populations in the previous trophic level and the sum of each row of the occupation matrices must be equal to 1.
+The drawer will notify you about the errors in your trophic levels data when you try to draw a trophic network with invalid input and will let you know exactly what's wrong.

 Also, you can change a few options for the drawer by passing an options object with the following properties:
 - separatorWidth: the width separating two rectangles in pixels (default is 5)